 Whilst we have been encouraging companies to migrate to Microsoft 365 for some time, recent developments have forced the issue, making real the value it adds.

-Today we are sharing, with their permission, a case study of a company whose employees all needed to switch to remote working overnight.
+Today we are sharing, with their permission, a case study of a charitable organisation, whose employees all needed to switch to remote working overnight.
 We’ll take a look at their existing systems, what challenges they presented, why we agreed a migration to MS 365 was the answer and how they are getting on with it since the shift.

 Countryside Restoration Trust (CRT) Microsoft 365 Migration Case Study